LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab1.rst

 #.
 Connect to your BIG-IP via SSH/Putty(``10.1.1.245``).

-#. iControl LX extensions reside in ``/var/config/rest/iapps/``.
+#. iControl LX Extensions reside in ``/var/config/rest/iapps/``.
 This is where
-   you need to create your iControl LX extension.
+   you need to create your iControl LX Extension.
 Usually you will create:

    * A folder that is the name of your app: ``HelloWorld``